-Born at Winnipeg on 23 May 1928, son of Rose Spivak and Malick Spivak, he graduated from the University of Manitoba Law School in 1951, with the highest academic standing in his faculty, and went on to Harvard for his MA in Law.
+Born at Winnipeg on 23 May 1928, son of Rose Spivak and Malick Spivak, he attended Kelvin High School.
+In 1951, he graduated from the University of Manitoba Law School with the highest academic standing in his faculty, and went on to Harvard for his MA in Law.
 He was made a Queen’s Counsel in 1966.

 He became active in the Progressive Conservative Party in the mid 1950s and served as the MLA for River Heights from 1966 to 1977, serving Minister of Industry and Commerce (1966-1969), Minister Without Portfolio (1977-1978), Minister of Government Services (1978-1979), and as Leader of the Official Opposition from 1971 to 1975.